Chrome Flags give you power customizations for Chrome.

 Chrome Flags that make your browsing experience better

-Now let’s explore a few resident Flags that are well worth enabling.
+Now let’s explore a few Flags that you should enable.

 1. Show Autofill predictions